GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

 Generated MGR YAML and symbolic dof labels
 ==========================================

-The generated hypreDrive MGR path mirrors the MGR strategies already implemented in GEOS.
+The generated hypredrive MGR path mirrors the MGR strategies already implemented in GEOS.
 In addition to the ``solver`` and ``preconditioner`` sections, GEOS emits a ``linear_system.dof_labels`` block so that MGR levels can refer to symbolic names instead of raw integer component ids.